csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 • _Multiple same-cost paths._ When multiple paths to a destination have the same cost, OSPF allows multiple paths to be used (that is, a single path need not be chosen for carrying all traffic when multiple equal-cost paths exist).

-• _Integrated support for unicast and multicast routing._ Multicast OSPF (MOSPF) \[RFC 1584\] provides simple extensions to OSPF to provide for multicast routing.
+• _Integrated support for unicast and multicast routing._ Multicast OSPF (MOSPF) [RFC 1584] provides simple extensions to OSPF to provide for multicast routing.
 MOSPF uses the existing OSPF link database and adds a new type of link-state advertisement to the existing OSPF link-state broadcast mechanism.

 • _Support for hierarchy within a single AS._ An OSPF autonomous system can be configured hierarchically into areas.
 Each area runs its own OSPF link-state routing algorithm, with each router in an area broadcasting its link state to all other routers in that area.
 Within each area, one or more area border routers are responsible for routing packets outside the area.
 Lastly, exactly one OSPF area in the AS is configured to be the backbone area.
 The primary role of the back- bone area is to route traffic between the other areas in the AS.
 The backbone always contains all area border routers in the AS and may contain non-border routers as well.
 Inter-area routing within the AS requires that the packet be firstrouted to an area border router (intra-area routing), then routed through the back- bone to the area border router that is in the destination area, and then routed to the final destination.

-OSPF is a relatively complex protocol, and our coverage here has been necessar- ily brief; \[Huitema 1998; Moy 1998; RFC 2328\] provide additional details.
+OSPF is a relatively complex protocol, and our coverage here has been necessar- ily brief; [Huitema 1998; Moy 1998; RFC 2328] provide additional details.

-# Routing Among the ISPs: BGP
+## Routing Among the ISPs: BGP
 We just learned that OSPF is an example of an intra-AS routing protocol.
 When routing a packet between a source and destination within the same AS, the route the packet follows is entirely determined by the intra-AS routing protocol.
 How- ever, to route a packet across multiple ASs, say from a smartphone in Timbuktu to a server in a datacenter in Silicon Valley, we need an **inter-autonomous system routing protocol**.
 Since an inter-AS routing protocol involves coordination among multiple ASs, communicating ASs must run the same inter-AS routing protocol.
-In fact, in the Internet, all ASs run the same inter-AS routing protocol, called the Border Gateway Protocol, more commonly known as **BGP** \[RFC 4271; Stewart 1999\].
+In fact, in the Internet, all ASs run the same inter-AS routing protocol, called the Border Gateway Protocol, more commonly known as **BGP** [RFC 4271; Stewart 1999].

 BGP is arguably the most important of all the Internet protocols (the only other contender would be the IP protocol that we studied in Section 4.3), as it is the pro- tocol that glues the thousands of ISPs in the Internet together.
 As we will soon see, BGP is a decentralized and asynchronous protocol in the vein of distance-vector routing described in Section 5.2.2.
 Although BGP is a complex and challenging pro- tocol, to understand the Internet on a deep level, we need to become familiar with its underpinnings and operation.
 The time we devote to learning BGP will be well worth the effort.

-## The Role of BGP
+### The Role of BGP
  To understand the responsibilities of BGP, consider an AS and an arbitrary router in that AS.
 Recall that every router has a forwarding table, which plays the central role in the process of forwarding arriving packets to outbound router links.
 As we have learned, for destinations that are within the same AS, the entries in the router’s forwarding table are determined by the AS’s intra-AS routing protocol.
 But what about destinations that are outside of the AS?
 This is precisely where BGP comes to the rescue.

 In BGP, packets are not routed to a specific destination address, but instead to CIDRized prefixes, with each prefix representing a subnet or a collection of subnets.

-**Gluing the Internet Together: BGP**

-**VideoNote**In the world of BGP, a destination may take the form 138.16.68/22, which for this example includes 1,024 IP addresses.
+In the world of BGP, a destination may take the form 138.16.68/22, which for this example includes 1,024 IP addresses.
 Thus, a router’s forwarding table will have entries of the form (_x_, _I_), where _x_ is a prefix (such as 138.16.68/22) and _I_ is an inter- face number for one of the router’s interfaces.

 As an inter-AS routing protocol, BGP provides each router a means to: